Azure/usql/FAQ.md

 As a workaround, you can build your own extractor that uses a try catch and other checks and then add a column that stores the error and the input.*

 NOTE: because you may have a large amount in information in the debug column, you can use byte[] or string.
-Note that strings havea maximum size of 128KB.
+Note that strings have a maximum size of 128KB.

-No. This is disallowed.

-### Can I read/write files using code that is running within a U-SQL User-defined Operator (UDO)?
+### Can I read/write files stored in ADLS or WASB using code that is running within a U-SQL User-defined Operator (UDO)?

 No. This is disallowed.